 But what you’ll find, is that if you’re someone who does a fair bit of DIY.
 Or if you are someone who likes to do woodwork in their own workshop, then a miter saw can make your life much easier.

 Whether you already knew what one was or not, read on and we’ll look in depth at what the best miter saws are.
 How they vary and what you need to consider when making a purchase.
 This is your best miter saw buyer’s guide and it will help you to get the very best tool for the specific jobs you need it for!

 Miter Saw Basics

 When looking for your miter saw, there are a few basic points to consider right off the bat.
 There are actually multiple types of miter saw and you need to make sure you’re getting the right one.

 Compound Miter Saws

-These feature blades that will pivot left and right for your angled cuts and often tilt in a single directly for making bevelled cuts.
+These feature blades that will pivot left and right for your angled cuts and tilt in one direction for making bevelled cuts.
 It gives a better angle variety and can make four basic kinds of cuts that a miter saw is capable of.

 Dual Compound Miter Saws